 Photo by Kittie Wilson

 Spofford Lake has been fortunate to have had loon chicks in both 2020 and 2021.
-Many folks have expressed interest in learning more, so here is a loon primer, principally courtesy of the Loon Preservation Committee.
+Many folks have expressed interest in learning more, so here is a primer on Common Loons (Gavia immer), mostly courtesy of the Loon Preservation Committee.

 How common are loons to Southern New Hampshire?